whitel/obs-v4l2sink/README.md

 ## Usage with v4l2loopback

-- Make sure to [load the v4l2loopback module][run-v4l2loopback] and check the Device Path.
+- Make sure to [load the v4l2loopback module][run-v4l2loopback] and check the Device Path with `v4l2-ctl --list-devices`.
-  - If using Chrome or Chromium you must use the option `exclusive_caps=1`.
+  - If using Chrome or Chromium you must use the option `exclusive_caps=1` by `sudo modprobe v4l2loopback exclusive_caps=1`.
 - Open OBS and select the menu entry `Tools > V4L2 Video Output`.
 - Fill in the Device Path and select the appropriate video format.
 - Click the `Start` button.